riptano/cloud-external-driver-docs/docs/connectJavaDriver.md

 1. Navigate to the `pom.xml` file at the root of your Java project and open it for editing.

-    Tip: For a complete pom.xml file, see the [Example pom.xml file](#example-pom.xml-file).
+    Tip: For a complete pom.xml file, see the example pom.xml file below.

     -   Add the DataStax Java driver dependency to your pom.xml file, ensuring that the name of the dependency corresponds to the installed version: